dektronics/printalyzer-uvdensitometer/docs/protocol.md

   * `<G>` - Sensor gain (0-9)
   * `<T>` - Sensor integration sample time (0-2047)
   * `<C>` - Sensor integration sample count (0-2047)
-  * Result format: `ID READ,<DATA>`
+  * Result format: `ID READ,<DATA>` (Result is raw sensor counts)
-  * Note: This operation behaves similarly to a real measurement, synchronizing read light control to the measurement loop, and averaging across a number of readings.
+  * _Note: This operation behaves similarly to a real measurement, synchronizing read light control to the measurement loop, and averaging across a number of readings.
 Unlike a real measurement it uses preconfigured gain and integration settings, rather than automatically adjusting them as part of the cycle, and returns raw sensor data.
-It is intended for use as part of device characterization routines where repeatable measurement conditions are necessary.
+It is intended for use as part of device characterization routines where repeatable measurement conditions are necessary._
+* `ID MEAS,<L>,<nnn>` - Perform normal density measurement read cycle ***(remote mode)***
+  * `<L>` - Measurement light and sensor mode
+    * `R` - VIS Reflection measurement
+    * `T` - VIS Transmission measurement
+    * `U` - UV Transmission measurement
+  * `<nnn>` - Measurement light duty cycle (nnn/127)
+    * 0 is off, 128 is full brightness
+  * Result format: `ID MEAS,<DATA>` (Result is floating-point "Basic counts")
+  * _Note: This operation behaves exactly the same as a real measurement, including automatic gain selection and repeatable timing.
+Unlike a real measurement, it provides lower-level sensor data instead of a user visible density result.
+    It is intended for use as part of device characterization routines which need an automated way to take measurements without having to hard-code sensor parameters._
 * `ID WIPE,<UID>,<CKSUM>` - Factory reset of configuration memory ***(remote mode)***
   * `<UIDw2>` is the last 4 bytes of the device UID, in hex format
   * `<CKSUM>` is the 4 byte checksum of the current firmware image, in hex format